Battle of Gully Ravine: The counter-attacks

 Ottoman commanders were very concerned about this advance near the Western coast of Gallipoli which threatened to encircle their right wing.
 Gully Ravine became the scene of vicious and bloody fighting as the Ottomans commenced a series of counter-attacks on the night of 1–2 July.
 Two soldiers of the 1st Battalion, the Royal Inniskilling Fusiliers, Captain Gerald O'Sullivan and Corporal James Somers, were awarded the Victoria Cross for recapturing a trench taken by the Ottomans during a counter-attack.

-Faik Paşa, known for his bravery and aggressiveness was put in charge of the right wing of the Otto limanne at Sıĝındere.
+Faik Pasha, commander of the 2.
+Corps, known for his bravery and aggressiveness was put in charge of the right wing of the Ottomans at Sıĝındere.
+2. and 7. divisions were put under his command.
+He immediately focused on the worrisome right wing.

 The Ottomans, with plentiful manpower in reserve but lacking any significant artillery and machine guns, made incessant counter-attacks culminating with the strongest on 5 July but all were repulsed.
 Still, the control of the strategic hills overlooking Sıgındere and Kerevizdere were denied to the Allies by massive Ottoman bayonet attacks.
 The Ottoman casualties for the period between 28 June and 5 July are estimated at between 14,000 and 16,000, four times the British losses.
 Where possible the Ottoman dead were burned but a truce to bury them was refused.
 The British believed the dead bodies were an effective barrier and that Ottoman soldiers were unwilling to attack across them.
 This was one of the few truly unvalorous and unmagnanimous acts committed by Allies which infuriated the Ottoman greatly.

-In the face of immense losses, Faik Paşa had stopped first the counterattack on the morning of 30 June.
+In the face of immense losses, Faik Pasha had stopped first the counterattack on the morning of 30 June.
 In spite of strong and direct urging from Liman Paşa (Otto Liman von Sanders) and pressure to continue the counter-attack, he wanted to rest his badly decimated troops for a day.
-Hesitation of Faik Paşa unnerved Weber Paşa who was in command of the front there.
+Hesitation of Faik Pasha unnerved Weber Pasha who was in command of the general front in the south.
 He contemplated pulling back behind the ever strategic Alçı Tepe as a last resort.
 This would have given over complete victory to the Allies.
 He had to be strongly dissuaded by Liman Paşa.